spachava753/rollout/SPEC.md

     path: "environment.build_timeout_sec"
   },
   "environment.docker_image": {
-    description: "A pre-built Docker image to use for the environment.",
+    description: "A pre-built Docker image to use for the environment.
+When set, this image is used instead of building from environment/Dockerfile.
+If the image is not present locally, Rollout pulls it from the registry before starting the container.",
     type: 'string | null',
     default: null,
     path: "environment.docker_image"